BillyGreenGreen/spotifysonggrabber/README.md

 # Spotify Song Grabber

-This application is mainly designed for online content creators to display what music they are listening to through Spotify through the use of a text file.
+Spotify Song Grabber is a very simple application that is mainly designed for online content creators to display what music they are listening to through Spotify through the use of a text file.